The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Keyword?</summary>

 - The word which is predefined in the library is called keyword
-- Its functinality is also predefined
+- Its functionality is also predefined
 - we can not use keyword as variable

 </details>